vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 213

 tional period from 100 A.D. to 400 A.D. is one of the . darkest periods in Indian chronology.
-Due to successive invasions by Macedonian and Bactrian Greeks ( Yavanas ), Parthians (Pallavas ), Saka's and Kuṣānas, the period from 300 B.C. to 200 A.D. is one of large foreign contacts which profoundly modified Indian life in arts, sciences, sculpture and state-craft.
+Due to successive invasions by Macedonian and Bactrian Greeks ( Yavanas ), Parthians (Pallavas ), śaka's and Kuṣānas, the period from 300 B.C. to 200 A.D. is one of large foreign contacts which profoundly modified Indian life in arts, sciences, sculpture and state-craft.
 But the history of this period was entirely forgotten and is being recovered bit by bit from inscriptions, foreign references, and from artefacts recovered in excavations of the sites occupied by invaders of this period.
 Let us give a bird's eye view of the history of this period, imperfect as it is, so that the reader may follow without strain our account of the transition of the Vedanga Jyotiṣa calendar to Siddhāntic calendar.

 In 323 B.C., Alexander of Macedon raided the Punjab, but this incident by itself had no such profound influence on Indian life as is generally made out.
 Its influence was rather indirect.
 In India, it gave rise to a great national movement of unification under Candragupta and Canakya.
 In the former empire of Darius, it gave rise to a number of Greek states which became the focus of radiation of Greek culture throughout the East.
 The most important were Egypt under the rule of the Ptolemies, with capital at Alexandria, and the Near East under the Seleucids with capital at Babylon, which was succeeded a few years later by Seleucia a few miles distant from later Baghdad.
 In 306 B.C., Candragupta ind Seleucus faced each other, but the Greek army was rolled back to the borders of modern Iran, and almost the whole of modern Afghanistan except Bactria (modern Balkh) constituting the four satrapies of the old Persian empire were ceded to India.
 They continued to be politically and culturally parts of India till the tenth century A.D.